SBULeeLab/LinguaFranca-FSE19/README.md

 ### File formats

 This project uses JSON to describe research data.
-Files named `*.json` are generally JavaScript files that contain one JSON object per line.
+Files named `*.json` are generally [NDJSON](http://ndjson.org/)-formatted files that contain one JSON object per line.

+Why giant flat files?
-This makes it easy to do a line-by-line analysis on the objects in the file, even if the file is large.
+- Makes it easy to do a line-by-line streaming analysis on the objects in the file, even if the file is large.
+- Makes it easy to divide work amongst the nodes in a compute cluster.
+- Makes it easy to share data with other researchers.

 ## Contact